jblhernandez/hernandez_githubpractice/chptr1/README.md

 There are three main states of Git: committed, modified, and staged.
 "Committed means that the data is safely stored in your local database.
 Modified means that you have changed the file but have not committed it to your database yet.
 Staged means that you have marked a modified file in its current version to go into your next commit snapshot."

-There are also three main sections of a Git project:
+There are also three main sections of a Git project: the Git directory, the working directory, and the staging area.
-1. the Git directory
-2. the working directory
-3. the staging area